PrefectHQ/prefect/docs/tutorial/flows.md

     This tutorial assumes you have already installed Prefect and connected to Prefect Cloud or a self-hosted server instance.
     See the prerequisites section of the [tutorial](/tutorial/) for more details.

-## What is a flow?
+## About flows

 [Flows](/concepts/flows/) are like functions.
 They can take inputs, perform work, and return an output.
-In fact, you can turn any function into a Prefect flow by adding the `@flow` decorator.
+You can turn any function into a Prefect flow by adding the `@flow` decorator.
 When a function becomes a flow, its behavior changes, giving it the following advantages:

 - All runs of the flow have persistent [state](/concepts/states/).
 Transitions between states are recorded, allowing for flow execution to be observed and acted upon.